SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/03-Real-Number-Types.md

 Keep in mind that sometimes floating-point might also behave abnormally in calculations

-You can read more about **IEEE 754** by looking it up in any seach engine.
+You can read more about **IEEE 754** by looking it up in any search engine.

 ```java live
 BigDecimal bigDecimal1 =